kammitama5/kammitama5.github.io/_posts/2017-11-28-Tuesday-November-28th.md

   try to keep working on my game or work on another game (perhaps using [Open GL](https://www.opengl.org/)).
 - I need to understand Game Programming Algorithms/ Patterns in general.
 I think they (Algorithms are people too) will make me a better programmer.

+## Update
+- I was chosen by Udacity to be a mentor!
+  This means that I get to mentor a student in Python in the Nanodegree that I just took!
+  I'm excited to meet him / her!
+  Plus, even though I'm green, it's an opportunity for me to share my passion with this person (so that they'll continue and see how fun all of this is!) and to give back.
+- Giving back is important to me.
+I'm not yet able to financially (although honestly, I think that this will not be a concern pretty soon), but I hope that one day I can give back to the community that has really given me *so* much!
+Programming changed my life for the better.
+I'm green, but I love everything about the tech community and programming right now.
+Even though it's hard, the field is made up of incredibly supportive, passionate people.
+  I can't be anything but thankful for that.
+And they just have the *perfect* sense of humour!

 ## Coming up
 - I'm going to SF and then Maryland over the next couple of days.